haileye4/startup/README.md

 ## Simon Database Assignment
 I learned a ton about applying mongoDB.
 Resetting my environment variables amd actually setting up my database took a bit of time to understand.
 The .insertOne() function is very simple and easy to inset a json object into the mongo database.

+## Simon Login Assignment
+This function  uses a secure cookie to store the authorization token for an authenticated user. function setAuthCookie(res, authToken) {
+  res.cookie(authCookieName, authToken, {
+    secure: true,
+    httpOnly: true,
+    sameSite: 'strict',
+  });

+  When a user is logged in, the cookie is added.
+When a user makes a secure request, the cookie is checked.
+When the user logs out, the cookie is removed.

+  .findOne() is looking for a key in the mongo database... whileinsert.One() puts values into the mongo database. bcrypt.hash(password, 10); -> This function is used to HASH our password we create...
+}